 What are the Chicken gravy recipes?

 This is a very simple dish for breakfast, lunch, or dinner.
-It’s so easy that it can be made within minutes; it’s not one of those “quick meals” where you have to look up a bunch of ingredient substitutions or cut corners.
+It can be made within minutes, and it’s not one of those “quick meals” where you have to look up a bunch of ingredient substitutions or cut corners.

 This is a basic meal with basic ingredients you probably already have in your kitchen.
-Chicken gravy recipes for rice are especially good on long holidays because it offers flavor and texture in the form of gravy, but it also gives you carbohydrates in the form of rice.
+Chicken gravy recipes for rice are especially good on long holidays because they offer flavour and texture in the form of gravy while also providing carbohydrates in the form of rice.

 How Long Will It Take To Prepare?